FabSwingers.com

 That's exactly what in talking about...I can understand that given your situation you may have been feeling down and awful (who could possibly blame you) however it's more of an emotional distressed state (situationally) as opposed to a depressed (especially clinically) state.
 The symptoms are similar however the causes are completely different.
 I think sometimes doctors miss this and simply just sign a prescription for ease. 🤔

-By *toxyMan 5 weeks ago
+By *toxyMan over a year ago

 bicester